top of page

 Global STEM Education Coordinator

-Veronica is a mechanical engineer with a professional background in aerospace who eventually realized that science teaching was her deepest passion.
+Veronica is a mechanical engineer with a professional background in aerospace who eventually realized that teaching science was her deepest passion.
 Now with a Master’s degree in science education, her approach is deeply rooted in hands-on, project-based learning.
 She's been recognized regionally for her skill in designing educational experiences that seamlessly integrate mathematics, science, engineering, the arts, and a wide range of life skills.

 Veronica routinely integrates her Kwajalein experience into her US classroom teachings.
 She's also actively contributing to professional teaching organizations as a passionate advocate for the incorporation of field experience in educational settings at every grade.